-(Mark one) ■ QUARTERLY REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2022 OR ☐ TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-35141 RENNOVA HEAL' (Exact name of registrant as specif Delaware 68-0370244 (State or other jurisdiction of incorporation or organization on) (IRS Employer Identification No.) 400 S. Australian Avenue, Suit e 800 West Palm Beach, FL (Address of principal executive of fficas) 33401 (Zip Code) (radiess of principal executive of inces) (Elp Code) (561) 855-1626 (Registrant's telephone number, inc luding area code) Securities registered under Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of each exchange on which registered None None None Securities registered pursuant to Section 12(g) of the Act : Common Stock, \$0.0001 F ar Value ction 13 or 15(d) of the Securities Exchange Act of 1934 during the precedin has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has sub (§232.405 of this chapter) during the preceding 12 month Data File required to be submitted pursuant to Rule 405 of Regulation S-istrant was required to submit such files).
-Yes \boxtimes No \square a non-accelerated filer, a smaller reporting company, or an emerging growt ompany," and "emerging growth company" in Rule 12b-2 of the Exchange Ac Large accelerated filer □ Non-accelerated filer ⊠ Smaller 1 ted filer □ reporting company ⊠ g growth company □ If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) he extended transition period for complying with any new or revised financia Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 8, 2022, the registrant had 9,679,322,256 s hares of its Common Stock, \$0.0001 par value, outstanding.
+(Mark one)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 П

+For the transition period from to

+Commission File Number: 001-35141

+RENNOVA HEALTH, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 68-0370244 (State or other jurisdiction (IRS Employer of incorporation or organization) Identification No.) 400 S. Australian Avenue, Suite 800

+West Palm Beach, FL

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered under Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of each exchange on which registered None None None

+Securities registered pursuant to Section 12(g) of the Act:

+Common Stock, \$0.0001 Par Value

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer □ Non-accelerated filer ⊠

+Accelerated filer \square Smaller reporting company ⊠ Emerging growth company □

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖂

+As of November 10, 2022, the registrant had 29,084,322,257 shares of its Common Stock, \$0.0001 par value, outstanding.

+(Zip Code)